WHAT IS INVESTING?

 What is investing?

 Investing is really about "working smarter and not harder."
-Most of us work hard at our jobs, Weather for a company or our business.
+Most of us work hard at our jobs, whether for a company or our business.
 We often work long hours, which requires sacrifice and adds stress.
 Taking some of our hard-earned money and investing for our future needs is a way to make the most of what we earn.

 Investing is really about "working